-Vim’s ability to display man pages easily using the K mapping often comes handy.
-It been bothering me for a while, that the same thing doesn’t work properly in gVim, which I use more.
-The reason is that Vim’s ability to display man pages depends on having a terminal emulator, which just isn’t true for gVim, hence the garbled display of man pages one sees if he tries viewing a man page in gVim.
+Vim’s ability to display man pages easily using the K mapping often comes in handy.
+It has been bothering me for a while that the same thing doesn’t work properly in gVim, which I use more.
+The reason is that Vim’s ability to display man pages depends on having a terminal emulator, which just isn’t true for gVim, hence the garbled display of man pages one sees if one tries viewing a man page in gVim.

 Today, I found a way around this limitation.
-It turns out, Vim comes with support for displaying man pages in a split window, and does it perfectly – colors, links and all the necessary stuff.
-The first line, enables this feature which includes by default the mapping to open the man page in a new split.
+It turns out Vim comes with support for displaying man pages in a split window, and it does it perfectly – colors, links, and all the necessary stuff.
+The first line enables this feature, which includes by default the mapping to open the man page in a new split.
 The second part, which I find very convenient, makes the regular K do the same in gVim.
-And unlike the original mapping, it also accepts a count before, so pressing 3K will search the 3 man section of the keyword under the cursor.
+And unlike the original mapping, it also accepts a count before it, so pressing 3K will search section 3 of the man pages for the keyword under the cursor.

 " Properly display man pages